Kayumiy/Task-1.-Bubbles/README.md

 This repository is created to solve the problem given by employer of the company.

 Input data:
-              RectWidth , RectHeight - the size of the playing field ObjectCount - the initial number of bubbles in the field ObjectMinRadius , ObjectMaxRadius - the range of values for the bubble's initial radius
+            RectWidth , RectHeight - the size of the playing field.
+            ObjectCount - the initial number of bubbles in the field.
+            ObjectMinRadius , ObjectMaxRadius - the range of values for the bubble's initial radius.